Sections of This Article Include

 - People are motivated by exciting, charismatic leaders

-- Board is usually a hands-on (working) Board
+- The board is usually a hands-on (working) Board

 - People are recruited because they’re excited and want to chip in